VeritasSoftware/AspNetCore.ApiGateway/Docs/README_WebSockets.md

 ### Gateway Hub

-There is a **GatewayHub** which the Client can subscribe to to get messages from the back end Hub.
+There is a **GatewayHub** which the Client can subscribe to, to get messages from and to send messages to, the back end/downstream Hub.

 To hook up the GatewayHub, in your Gateway API project Startup.cs: